silviamaggi/smd-com/_posts/2017-01-09-the-berlin-fascination.md

   - berlin
   - germany
   - travel
-description: Berlin is well known for being a fresh ever-changing city.
-By walking around, you see it's headed somewhere.
-Only, the destination is unknown and nobody is running.
+description: 'By walking around Berlin, you see it''s headed somewhere.
+Only, the destination is unknown and nobody is running.'
-excerpt: Berlin is well known for being a fresh ever-changing city.
-By walking around, you see it's headed somewhere.
-Only, the destination is unknown and nobody is running.
+excerpt: "Berlin is well known for being a fresh ever-changing city.
+By walking around, you see\_it's headed\_somewhere.
+Only, the destination is unknown and nobody is running."
 featured-image: feat_berlin_4132.jpg
 ---
 Watching the documentary [“David Bowie: The Last Five Years”](http://www.bbc.co.uk/iplayer/episode/b088ktm6/david-bowie-the-last-five-years){:target="_blank" rel="noopener"} the other night, I realised there still were two excellent albums for me to discover.
 I somehow lost _The Next Day_––which, I was sure, I bought and saved it somewhere––and, knowing it was supposed to be his parting gift, I’ve never been able to fully listen to _Blackstar_.